vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 > [!NOTE]
 > The files corresponding to diagnostic mode are also generated.

-The tar files contains files on the format `<pid of a MDE process>.data`.
+The tar files contain files on the format `<pid of a MDE process>.data`.
 The data file can be read using the command:

 `perf report -i <pid>.data`

 #### Run connectivity test
-This modes test if the cloud resources needed by Defender for Endpoint is reachable or not.
+This modes test if the cloud resources needed by Defender for Endpoint are reachable or not.

 ```console